As an academy we have been working on achieving our ‘Rights Respecting School Award (RRSA)’ and have been awarded our bronze award!

 By promoting the values of respect, dignity and non-discrimination, children’s self-esteem and wellbeing is boosted and they become less likely to suffer from stress.

-All children will be receiving a pocket booklet of rights to bring home to help you explore the 54 articles from the UN Convention of the Rights of the Child.
+All children are aware of the pocket booklet of rights and are able to help you explore the 54 articles from the UN Convention of the Rights of the Child.
 They do not need to memorise these, but instead through PSHE, British Values and Collective Worship they will be learning more about these rights and how they impact on daily life.

 Karen Grove (Parent Liaison Officer) and Nina Myszkowski (Head of EYFS/CW Leader) along with the CW Mentors and newly appointed School Council will be taking a lead in helping our academy obtain this award, however we all have a huge part to play!
 This is a shared effort for all stakeholders to get involved with!